 - Applicant must have earned a Bachelor's degree from a regionally accredited institution with a minimum cumulative GPA of 3.0 on a 4-point scale, or the equivalent from a non-U.S. institution.
 Students with a GPA below 3.0 will need to demonstrate the ability to do work at the graduate level.
 Applicants who have not earned a baccalaureate degree from a recognized and U.S. regionally accredited institution or its educational equivalent will be considered individually. - 2.
-Applicant must complete the application from that is available on the seminary website. - 3.
-Applicant must provide official transcripts of all course work. - 4.
+Applicant must complete the application form that is available on the seminary website. - Applicant must provide official transcripts of all course work.
+International students are responsible to submit a professional audit of their undergraduate transcript and GPA (Grade Point Average) equivalency by CGFNS or World Education Service (WES).
+The student (or sponsoring organization, e.g. the church) is responsible for the cost of this audit. - 4.
 Applicant should request references from three persons who can attest to the applicant's promise for graduate study.
 References use the form at this link: Reference Form, and must be submitted to applicant in a sealed envelope.
 Recommenders should be persons who have known the applicant for more than 1 year and who have knowledge of the intellectual and ministerial abilities of the applicant. - Please have all transcripts and references sent to your address in sealed envelopes to be mailed together in one packet.
-Send your complete packet to: Graceland University, Independence Campus Attn: Seminary Admissions, 1401 West Truman Road, Independence, MO 64050.
+Send your complete packet to: Graceland University, Independence Campus Attn: Seminary Admissions, 1401 West Truman Road, Independence, MO 64050. - 6.
+International students must have proficiency in both spoken and written English.
+To be considered for admission, students whose first language is not English must submit a TOEFL score of 550 or higher on the written exam or a 80 or higher on the online exam.
+Exceptions will be granted on a case by case basis (for example, someone whose first language is not English but whose undergraduate degree is from an English speaking institution, etc.)

 Graceland University Community of Christ Seminary has a rolling admissions process; students may apply at any time during the year.
+International student must submit TOEFL scores and the WES or CGFNS audit as part of their application packet, which is typically due by May 30 of the year in which the potential student will begin the MAR program.
 New MAR cohorts begin in the fall term each year.